 Pituitary disorders are considered rare.
-It is estimated that there are around 70,000 pituitary patients in the United Kingdom, which equates to 0.0012% of the population.
+It is estimated that there are around 70,000 pituitary patients in the United Kingdom.

 However, misdiagnosis is a common problem and some reports suggest that many more people could have undiagnosed pituitary issues.